 Signs You Need More Vitamin C

-However, vitamin C deficiency is not limited to the development of scurvy.
+However, vitamin C deficiency is not limited to the development of scurvy, a nutritional disease.
 In fact, signs of C deficiency can begin to appear within a month of little or no C intake.
 Other signs of deficiency are much more prevalent.
-Here are just a few:

-Rough, Bumpy Skin: When C levels are deficient, keratosis, the development of small pimples on the upper arms, thighs or buttocks, can occur.
+- Rough, Bumpy Skin: When C levels are deficient, keratosis pilaris, the development of harmless small bumps on the upper arms, thighs or buttocks, can occur.

 Who Needs C More?